Millennials: Oceania

+North America

 According to the Pew Research Center, 53% of American millennials attended or were enrolled in university in 2002.
 For comparison, the number of young people attending university was 44% in 1986.
-By the 2020s, 39% of millennials had at least a bachelor's degree, more than the Baby Boomers at 25%, the Economist reports.
-Historically, university students were more likely to be male than female.
-The difference was especially great during the second half of the twentieth century, when enrollment rose dramatically compared to the 1940s.
-This trend continues into the twenty-first century.
-But things started to change by the turn of the new millennium.
-By the late 2010s, the situation has reversed.
-Women are now more likely to enroll in university than men.
-In 2018, upwards of one third of each sex is a university student.
+By the 2020s, 39% of millennials had at least a bachelor's degree, more than the Baby Boomers at 25%, The Economist reports.

 In the United States today, high school students are generally encouraged to attend college or university after graduation while the options of technical school and vocational training are often neglected.
 Historically, high schools separated students on career tracks, with programs aimed at students bound for higher education and those bound for the workforce.
 Students with learning disabilities or behavioral issues were often directed towards vocational or technical schools.
 All this changed in the late 1980s and early 1990s thanks to a major effort in the large cities to provide more abstract academic education to everybody.
 The mission of high schools became preparing students for college, referred to as "high school to Harvard."
 However, this program faltered in the 2010s, as institutions of higher education came under heightened skepticism due to high costs and disappointing results.
 People became increasingly concerned about debts and deficits.
 No longer were promises of educating "citizens of the world" or estimates of economic impact coming from abstruse calculations sufficient.
 Colleges and universities found it necessary to prove their worth by clarifying how much money from which industry and company funded research, and how much it would cost to attend.

 Because jobs (that suited what one studied) were so difficult to find in the few years following the Great Recession, the value of getting a liberal arts degree and studying the humanities at an American university came into question, their ability to develop a well-rounded and broad-minded individual notwithstanding.
 As of 2019, the total college debt has exceeded US$1.5 trillion, and two out of three college graduates are saddled with debt.
 The average borrower owes US$37,000, up US$10,000 from ten years before.
 A 2019 survey by TD Ameritrade found that over 18% of millennials (and 30% of Generation Z) said they have considered taking a gap year between high school and college.